-DeJa-Simone is elated to make her Off-Broadway debut at PAC NYC!
-After graduating from Florida State University with a BFA in musical theater, she toured with the First National tour of Summer: The Donna Summer Musical and the first national tour of The Lincoln Center Theater production of Lerner and Loewe’s My Fair Lady.
+DeJa-Simone is elated to make her debut at PAC NYC.
+After graduating from Florida State University with a BFA in musical theater, she toured with the First National tour of Summer: The Donna Summer Musical and the First National tour of The Lincoln Center Theater production of Lerner and Loewe’s My Fair Lady.
 Regional credits include In the Heights, Aida, Hairspray, and many more.
 All gratitude and love to The Crumpton’s and TPG Agency!
 IG: @dejacrumpton

-Kevin is an actor, dancer, and singer.
-He starred in Steven Spielberg’s West Side Story and Henry Alex Rubin’s Disconnect.
-Broadway: West Side Story (A-Rab), Mean Girls, How The Grinch Stole Christmas, Cirque Du Soliel’s WINTUK.
-Regional: world premieres of Mean Girls and The Prom.
-TV: TNT’s Animal Kingdom (Young Pope) and performed in Justin Timberlake’s Pepsi SuperBowl 52 Halftime Show with Doja Cat.
+Kevin starred in Spielberg’s West Side Story movie (Diesel).
+Broadway: West Side Story (A-Rab), Mean Girls, Cirque Du Soliel’s Wintuk (Jamie).
+Regional: world premieres of Mean Girls, The Prom.
+TV: TNT’s Animal Kingdom (Young Pope), HBO’s Boardwalk Empire (William Thompson), Justin Timberlake’s Pepsi SuperBowl 52 Halftime Show, Hayley Kiyoko VMA’s and recently with Doja Cat for Youtube Brandcast.
 Gratitude to Buchwald and Untitled Entertainment.
 Love to Mom, Dad, brothers and family.
+Honored to be here!

 Broadway: Camelot.
 Regional: Good Faith (Yale Repertory Theater); Twelfth Night, Alice Yell, Bodas De Sangre, Reykjavik (Yale School of Drama); La Boheme; Song From the Uproar (Cincinnati Opera); Porgy and Bess, Ragtime (Utah Festival Opera); In the Land of Uz (national premiere, Yale Schola Cantorum).
 Soloist in concert: Baltimore Symphony Orchestra, Kentucky Symphony Orchestra, Columbia Orchestra, Orchestra New England, Teatro Isauro Martínez de México.
 MFA, Yale School of Drama.

 Brian Golub couldn’t be happier!
 Film: When in Rome (w/ Kristen Bell).
 Tours: Jesus Christ Superstar, School of Rock, Joseph…Dreamcoat, Jekyll & Hyde (South Korea).
 Recording: Hair (Actors’ Fund; Grammy Nominated).
-Carbonell Award Winner, Best Actor: Memphis (Huey) and Best Supporting nominee: Fiddler (Motel), Full Monty (Malcolm).
+Carbonell Award Winner, Best Actor: Memphis (Huey) and Best Supporting nominee: Fiddler (Motel) and Full Monty (Malcolm).
 Connecticut Critics Circle Best Actor nominee: Secret Garden (Archie).
 Zonie Best Supporting nominee: Altar Boyz (Abe).
 BrianGolub.com.
 Owner of UncleBrianWellness.com.
-Thanks Avalon Artists Group and Destiny!
+Thanks Avalon Artists Group, Bill T, and Destiny!
 Namaste Y’all. @Brigolub @unclebrianwellness

 Chelsea Nicole Green